 |Ramshorn Snail||Algae Eater||8.5/10|

 There are a few things that you need to know about snails and fish tanks, for instance some snails are better to have in your fish tank than others.
-Some snails do serve a productive purpose, those being the ones that you have put in there yourself, but there are also snails that can creep their way into your tank all by themselves, and those are usually unwanted.
+Some snails do serve a good productive purpose, those being the ones that you have put in there yourself, but there are also snails that can creep their way into your tank all by themselves, and those are usually unwanted bad ones.

 There are even snails that can be bought for your fish tank which aren't ideal for certain situations.
 Let’s take a look at some of the different snails that you can get.

 11 Common Types Of Freshwater Aquarium Snails / Identification

 There are quite a few different kinds of freshwater aquarium snails that you can find for purchase.
 That being said, there are also quite a few different aquarium snails that might just find their way into your fish tank by accident.
 Some of the most common types of aquarium snails that can be found are ones such as;

 - The Ivory Snail.

 - Zebra Nerite Snail.